ryanbylee/operating-systems-projects/labs/lab1/README.md

-## UID: 123456789
+## UID: 905753127
-(IMPORTANT: Only replace the above numbers with your true UID, do not modify spacing and newlines, otherwise your tarfile might not be created correctly)

 ## Pipe Up

-One sentence description
+C program that implements the functionalities of a shell operator pipe (`|`)

 ## Building

-Explain briefly how to build your program
+On unix/linux command-line interface, type
+`make`
+to create the executable

 ## Running

+Run the executable with at least one argument

+e.g. `./pipe ls cat` would print to console what `$ ls | cat` would print

+e.g. `./pipe ls cat wc` would print to console what `$ ls | cat | wc` would print

 Show an example run of your program, using at least two additional arguments, and what to expect

 ## Cleaning up

-Explain briefly how to clean up all binary files
+To clean up all binary files, type

+`make clean`